petergridge/Irrigation-V5/readme_new.md

   - Stop: the program will stop after a short delay
   - Continue: the program will continue to completion

+### Maximum watering time/step
+These options change the default settings for the slider to enter time/volume in the custom card.

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)
 ### V2024.11.01